-When the switch is in the ON position 1, the interior lights illuminate, regardless of door position.
-The lights will go off after about 30 minutes unless the ignition switch is placed in the ACC or ON position.
+When the switch is in the ON position (1), the interior light illuminates, regardless of door position.

-When the switch is in the DOOR position (2), the interior lights will stay on for about 30 seconds when:
+When the switch is in the center O position, the interior light illuminates by opening a door.

+The interior light will stay on for about 30 seconds when:

-• The doors are unlocked by the keyfob, a key or the power door lock switch while all doors are closed and the ignition switch is placed in the OFF position.
+• The doors are unlocked while the ignition switch is placed in the OFF position and all doors are closed.